 The metier has been included in the sea-sampling programme since 2002.
 Discard rates are estimated to be above 10 %.
-The metier will be sampled concurrently at sea throughout the main fishing season.
+The metier will be sampled concurrently at sea throughout the year.
 Sampling scheme 1 will be applied.

-Trawl fisheries targeting crustaceans (OTB\CRU\90-119\0\0), IIIaN
+Trawl fisheries targeting crustaceans (OTB\CRU\90-119\0\0), IIIaS